Bank of Italy Building

 Text-to-speech Audio

-When A.P.
-Giannini and his associates launched the Bank of Italy in North Beach on October 17, 1904, they were headquartered in a section of the Drexler Building on Montgomery (now Columbus) Avenue which had formerly housed a saloon.
+When Amadeo Peter Giannini and his associates launched the Bank of Italy in North Beach on October 17, 1904, they were headquartered in a section of the Drexler Building on Montgomery (now Columbus) Avenue which had formerly housed a saloon.
 After the San Francisco earthquake and fire destroyed this structure in 1906, the bank was forced to seek other quarters.
-Shortly after this disaster, Giannini set up two makeshift offices.
-Shortly thereafter, more permanent accommodation was found in a building on Montgomery Avenue near the site of the original headquarters.
+The first shipment of building materials to reach the city afterwards was paid for with unsecured loans from Bank of Italy.
+Shortly after this disaster, Giannini set up two makeshift offices and then moved into space at 632 Montgomery St., further from North Beach (Little Italy) and closer to the heart of the city's financial district.

-The structure of the building is steel-framed, consisting of a two-story base, a four-story shaft, and a two-story crown.
+The structure of the building was steel-framed, consisting of a two-story base, a four-story shaft, and a two-story crown.
 The building was designed by Frank T. Shea of Shea & Lofquist, architects.
-The ground floor facade is built from granite cladding while the upper ones, which mimic the design forms, are from less expensive terra-cotta.
-The interior is a jewel box of white marble and gold leaf detailing with a spectacular coffered ceiling.
+The ground floor facade was built from granite cladding while the upper ones, which mimic the design forms, were from less expensive terra cotta.
+The interior resembled a jewel box of white marble and gold leaf detailing with a spectacular coffered ceiling.
 Although F.T.
 Shea was the building's architect, Giannini himself closely supervised its design and construction.

-On September 4, 2012 men's luxury retailer Wingtip (formerly known as On The Fly) opened a retail location on the building's ground floor, with tailoring and barber services in the basement vault.
+Ny 1945, Bank of America was the world's largest commercial bank, with over $5 billion in assets.
+Giannini (1870-1949) has been called someone who "probably did more to democratize and popularize banks than any other individual;" this building was declared a National Historic Landmark in 1978 for its association with this son of Italian immigrants.
+On September 4, 2012, men's luxury retailer Wingtip (formerly known as On The Fly) opened a retail location on the building's ground floor, with tailoring and barber services in the basement vault.